 You Can File a Personal Injury Claim to Pursue Additional Damages

 Workers’ compensation insurance programs ensure that employees do not sue their employers for work-related accidents.
-However, this does not apply to coworkers or non-employee individuals, be it other contractors or third-party individuals altogether.
+However, this does not apply to other contractors or third-party individuals.
 One of our personal injury lawyers can review your case to see if other liable parties exist that might owe you compensation.

-If so, you may be able to pursue additional damages that workers’ compensation does not cover, such as:
+If we determine you have a case based on the facts of your accident, you may be able to pursue additional damages that workers’ compensation does not cover, such as:

 - Pain and suffering

 - Property damage, such as to your vehicle if you use it while working

 - Emotional distress, including psychological trauma